univention/univention-corporate-server/doc/architecture/services/udm-rest-api.rst

 .. figure:: /images/udm-rest-api-flow.*
    :width: 450px

-   Request flow for *UDM HTTP REST API*
+   Request flow for |UCSREST|

 .. _services-udm-rest-api-capability:

 Capabilities
 ------------

-*UDM HTTP REST API* provides capabilities as shown in :numref:`services-umd-http-rest-api-capability`.
-Different concepts of the *UDM REST API* realize different capabilities, so that all of them serve a dedicated purpose.
+|UCSREST| provides capabilities as shown in
+:numref:`services-umd-http-rest-api-capability`.
+Different concepts of the |UCSREST| realize different capabilities, so that all of them serve a dedicated purpose.

 .. _services-umd-http-rest-api-capability: